 In 2020, Statistics Netherlands found that 55% of the total population declared itself non-religious.

-In 2020, life expectancy is high in the Netherlands: 84.3 years for newborn girls and 79.7 for boys.
+In 2020, the life expectancy in the Netherlands was 84.3 years for newborn girls and 79.7 years for boys.

 As of 2022, Rotterdam was the world's tenth largest container port.